-III.G.1.a Restoration of the Site Following Cessation of Construction or Operation activities as Council approved in the Final Order on ASC, therefore the Department provides a summary of decommissioning activities for transmission lines and roads below.
+III.G.1.a Restoration of the Site Following Cessation of Construction or Operation

 OAR 345-022-0050(1) requires that the site, taking into account mitigation, can be restored adequately to a useful, non-hazardous condition following permanent cessation of construction or operation of the facility.
-Restoring the site to a useful, nonhazardous condition for the transmission line route alternatives and roads proposed in RFA1 would involve the same
+Restoring the site to a useful, nonhazardous condition for the transmission line route alternatives and roads in RFA1 would involve the same activities as Council approved in the Final Order on ASC, therefore a summary of decommissioning activities for transmission lines and roads is provided below.